Project Type(s):

 BHSS Clinical Training Program

 This Clinical Training Program prepares students to be successful as Behavioral Health Support Specialists (BHSS).
 Under supervision, a BHSS provides brief, culturally responsive, evidence-based interventions for behavioral health conditions and applies measurement-based care strategies to track patient progress and facilitates referrals to specialty services within the community.
-Download a sample job description here.
+Review this sample job description for details.

 Competencies and Learning Objectives